 Once you’ve found a relevant opportunity, you need to examine its link profile.
 You can do this natively within SpamZilla by clicking “See More Data” under the “SZ Score” column.

-Then click the “Backlinks” tab and you’ll see the link profile according to Majestic.
+Then click the “Backlinks” (see how to get backlinks) tab and you’ll see the link profile according to Majestic.